CodeAwareness/caw.vscode/README.md

 - install [Code Awareness VSCode panel](https://github.com/CodeAwareness/cA.vscode.panel)
 - Run your cΩ local service with `yarn start`
 - Run your cΩ panel with `yarn dev`
-- Finally go to VSCode, open this source code folder and choose Run Extension.
+- Finally go to VSCode, open this source code folder, change `const DEBUG = true` in the `src/config` file, and choose Run Extension.

 ## Setup git to work with unicode in your filenames